Greismorr/matiMagic/README.md

 # matiMagic

-Java project to create Random Educational Operations for Anna.
+aaaaJava project to create Random Educational Operations for Anna.